RamandeepSinghMakkar/Air-Quality/README.md

 ## Deployment

 The frontend of the project is deployed in Vercel whereas the backend of the project is deployed in Render.

-## Links

-Live preview of the project: https://air-quality-predictor.vercel.app/

-Link to the deployed API of the project: https://pred-air-quality-back.onrender.com/

-Link to the swagger documentation of the backend API of the project: https://pred-air-quality-back.onrender.com/docs

-Link to the jupyter notebook of the machine learning model: https://github.com/somenath203/Air-Quality-Predictor/blob/main/backend/air_quality.ipynb

-Link to the dataset used to train the machine learning model: https://www.kaggle.com/datasets/fedesoriano/air-quality-data-in-india

-## Warning

 Although the model is able to correctly predict the concentration of PM2.5 particles in air, but, since, it is only trained on a small dataset of only 8,000 datapoints, therefore, there is chance that, in some cases, the model might make wrong predictions.